Rob Hutton: Political career

 Hutton faced another contested race in 2020, from Democrat Sara Rodriguez, a hospital executive and former nurse.
 The 13th district was again one of the most competitive in the state, but this time Hutton was defeated.
 Rodriguez won the election with 51% of the vote.

 He remained active in politics after his defeat, and in 2022 announced that he would run for Wisconsin Senate after incumbent Dale Kooyenga announced that he would not run for re-election.
 Hutton faced no opposition in the Republican primary.
 Although Wisconsin Republicans received a favorable ruling from the Wisconsin Supreme Court in 2022, allowing them to enact an even stronger gerrymander in the legislature, the 5th Senate district was still considered a competitive seat.
 His opponent in the general election was Democrat Jessica Katzenmeyer, a former postal worker and union organizer; Katzenmeyer was also the first trans woman to serve as a major party nominee for Wisconsin Senate.
 Hutton won the election, receiving 53% of the vote.

 Since his election to the Senate, Hutton has served as chairman of the Senate Committee on Universities and Revenue, co-chair of the Joint Review Committee on Criminal Penalties, and member of the Committee on Judiciary and Public Safety.
 His district was significantly reconfigured in the court-ordered redistricting enacted in 2024, and is again projected to be one of the most competitive races in the state in 2026.

 In 2025, Hutton voted against the 2025-2027 state budget, which had been negotiated on a bipartisan basis between Tony Evers, and the leadership of both parties in the state senate.

+On January 22, 2026, Hutton announced he would not run for another term in the 2026 election—his district was projected to be one of the most competitive races in the state Senate.